cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 ## *Position*

-A *Position* value represents a position in a file.
+A *Position* value represents a position in a text file (typically, a source file).

 Field name | Type of value | Required | Comment
 ---------- | ------------- | -------- | -------